strapi/documentation/docusaurus/docs/dev-docs/custom-fields.md

 Custom fields extend Strapi’s capabilities by adding new types of fields to content-types and components.
 Once created or added to Strapi via plugins, custom fields can be used in the Content-Type Builder and Content Manager just like built-in fields.

 The present documentation is intended for custom field creators: it describes which APIs and functions developers must use to create a new custom field.
-The [user guide](/user-docs/plugins/introduction-to-plugins.md#custom-fields) describes how to add and use custom fields from Strapi's admin panel.
+The [User Guide](/user-docs/plugins/introduction-to-plugins.md#custom-fields) describes how to add and use custom fields from Strapi's admin panel.

 It is recommended that you develop a dedicated [plugin](/dev-docs/plugins-development) for custom fields.
 Custom field plugins include both a server and admin panel part.
 The custom field must be registered in both parts before it is usable in Strapi's admin panel.